 b.
 Courses.
 A scholarship can be awarded only for: (1) A course presented in a State other than the one in which the applicant resides or works, or (2) an online course.
 The course must be designed to enhance the skills of new or experienced judges and court managers; or be offered by a recognized graduate program for judges or court managers.

 b.
 Scholarship Application Concurrence—Form S2 (Appendix D).
-Judges and court managers applying for scholarships must submit the original written concurrence of the Chief Justice of the State's Supreme Court (or the Chief Justice's designee) on the Institute's Judicial Education Scholarship Concurrence form (see Appendix D).
-The signature of the presiding judge of the applicant's court may not be substituted for that of the Chief Justice or the Chief Justice's designee.
+Judges and court managers applying for scholarships must submit the written concurrence of the Chief Justice of the State's Supreme Court (or the Chief Justice's designee) on the Institute's Judicial Education Scholarship Concurrence form (see Appendix D).
+The signature of the presiding judge of the applicant's court cannot be substituted for that of the Chief Justice or the Chief Justice's designee.
 Court managers, other than elected clerks of court, also must submit a letter of support from their immediate supervisors.

 4. Submission Requirements

 Scholarship applications may be submitted at any time but will be reviewed on a quarterly basis.
 This means scholarships will be awarded on a “first come, first considered” basis, although the Institute will attempt to award programs equitably over the year.
 The dates for applications to be received by the Institute are February 1, May 1, August 1, and November 1.
 (These are NOT mailing deadlines.
 The applications must be received by the Institute by each of these dates.)
 No exceptions or extensions will be granted.
 All the required items must be received for an application to be considered.
 If the Concurrence form or letter of support is sent separately from the application, the postmark date of the last item to be sent will be used in determining the review date.